grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 - **Resolution**: For best quality, follow these guidelines:
   - Take screenshots on your highest resolution screen.
 For Mac users, this is typically your laptop screen.
   - Non-Mac users: Take screenshots at twice your max eventual max-width setting to accommodate high resolution screens.
 If you need to make a screenshot area bigger to accommodate this requirement, use pinch and zoom to double the pixel size.
 (Macs already take screenshots at 2x DPI).
-  - Review screenshots on your highest resolution screen for an accurate indication of how they look. _Good screenshots can look bad on lower resolution screens._ For Mac users, this is typically your laptop screen.
+  - Review screenshots on your highest resolution screen for an accurate indication of how they look. _Good screenshots can often look bad on lower resolution screens._ For Mac users, this is typically your laptop screen.
 - **Scope**: Limit the screenshot to just the portion of the user interface that shows the action, and enough surrounding detail to help the user locate the item.
 - **Annotations**: To annotate a screenshot, use red, hexadecimal color `FF0000`, arrows and boxes.
 - **File name**: Use the naming convention documented in [Media asset file naming conventions](#media-asset-file-naming-conventions).